Imports

 Import

-For every import type, we have a wizard that helps to import a file.
-Usually, you have a new import for each file or file set in Imports.
-So if you need to import new data you should go through an import wizard and in the end, a new import will be created.
+For every import type, we have a wizard that helps import a file.
+Usually, you create a new import for each file or file set in Imports.
+If you need to import new data, go through an import wizard, and a new import will be created at the end.

 Caution

-Before atempting to Import any data to vendor catalogue, make sure that in Data Import setup Numbering is filled in.
+Before attempting to import any data to Vendor Catalog, make sure that numbering is filled in in Data Import setup.
 If not, you can either:

-- Fill in the Mapping, Partner and Partner Import Numbers manualy, or,
+- Fill in the Mapping, Partner and Partner Import Numbers manually, or,

-- in actions hit Install button to let the system fill them in automaticaly
+- In actions, select the Install button to let the system fill them in automatically.

 State

 Every import can have a different state.
-Here is the description of each of the and what you can do.
-The easiest way how to work with this is to use an action Next, this move the import to the next state.
+Here is a description of each state and what you can do.
+The easiest way to work with this is to use the Next action, which moves the import to the next state.

 New

-Usually users should see this state, it means that the import is created, but there is no data.
+Users usually see this state first.
+It means that the import is created, but there is no data.

 Indexed